-If you answered yes to the above, then you may be ready to take your home-upgrading journey to the next step.
+If you answered yes to the above, then you might be ready to begin your home upgrade journey!

-Aside from the down payment, there are a lot of other costs involved in upgrading a home.
-Real estate fees are one consideration, but there are many others.
-Most of these costs are wrapped into the closing on your home, but they’re still coming out of your pocket and may affect how much you can afford.
+You’ll also want to consider the costs involved in the process of buying a new home, as they extend beyond real estate fees.
+Most of these costs are wrapped into the closing on your home, but they still may affect what you can afford.